ivan-hc/neodb/README.md

 -------------------------------

-# Step 3: creata an installation script
+# Step 3: create an installation script
 "AM"/"AppMan" have an inbuilt option named `-t` or `template` that takes some scripts from https://github.com/ivan-hc/AM/tree/main/templates depending on your needings.

 They are structured to be modified depending on whether you use "AppMan", but by default they are scripts for "AM".
 Only via the `-i`/`install` option can they be adapted to "AppMan", but they can be run completely standalone for a system-wide installation ("AM") but with the path to the launchers in / usr/share/applications (and this is why it is advisable to use "AM" to install them, in case /usr/share is read-only, the path will be changed to /usr/local/share).